jrw421/mission-management-system/README.md

 While my time and resources were limited, I included my thought process, design thinking, and what I would include/do differently given more time.
 Of course, please feel free to reach out with any questions or clarifications you may have.
 In addition - always open to feature requests and constructive criticism.

-To start the application:
+To start the application for development or demo purposes:

 0. To start all processes, simply run
     `npm start`
    Otherwise, to run one at at a time, see steps 1 - 3.

 1. Read the JSON from disk, find and fix corruption patterns, clean the data and finally populate the  database by running:
     `npm run db-dev`
 2. Start the frontend in development mode by running:
     `npm run react-dev`
 3. Start up the NodeJS backend by running:
     `npm run server-dev`
     OR
     `npm run docker-build` and `npm run docker-run` if you would rather run it in a local Docker container.
 4. Navigate to `localhost:3000` to view the running app (or `localhost:5000` if running with Docker.)

+To start the application for production purposes:

+1. Read the JSON from disk, find and fix corruption patterns, clean the data and finally populate the  database by running:
+    `npm run db-dev`
+2. Start the frontend in production mode (this may take longer) by running:
+    `npm run build`
+3. Start up the NodeJS backend in a docker container by running:
+    `npm run docker-build` and `npm run docker-run` if you would rather run it in a local Docker container.
+4. Navigate to `localhost:3000` to view the running app (or `localhost:5000` if running with Docker.)

+Dependencies
+- Node ^13.9.0
+- NPM ^6.13.0
+- myql ^8.0.19

 Supported Browsers:
 - Officially Supported: Chrome 79.0.3945.130+